JoseAlvaradoG13/Case-Study-Analytics-Employee-Attrition-Performance-on-SQL/README.md

 •Attrition: Identify employees at risk of leaving.

-•	Work Life Balance: Determine if work-life balance issues correlate with overtime, attrition, or job dissatisfaction.
+•	Work Life Balance: Determine if work-life balance issues correlate with overtime or job dissatisfaction.
 ________________________________________________________________________________________________________________________________________________________________
 Employee Performance and Compensation